 Many within the charitable sector say a DQ increase may not accomplish its intent.

 First, the effort will be for nothing unless the CRA can better determine whether funders like family foundations are meeting their DQ.
 Charities that are not complying with the current quota requirements aren’t apt to comply with a higher one.

 And Canada does have foundations that don’t meet their DQ.
-A May 2020 report by Karma & Cents, “State of Dormant Family Foundations in Canada,” found that about $40B was sitting in private family foundations in 2015, while these same foundations moved just $5.6B into the charitable sector.
-Charities lawyer Mark Blumberg estimated that 23% of private foundations had moved 4% or less into the charitable sector for five consecutive years.
+A May 2020 report by Karma & Cents, “State of Dormant Family Foundations in Canada,” found that about $40B was sitting in private family foundations in 2015.
+While these same foundations moved just $5.6B into the charitable sector.
+Charities lawyer Mark Blumberg, estimates that 23% of private foundations moved 4% or less into the charitable sector for five consecutive years.
 That’s more than $1B in assets having very limited philanthropic impact.
 In April 2022, Canada Gives said 67% of the top private foundations are not meeting their disbursement obligations.

 Second, a 5% annual DQ may not be realistic given the requirements of the CRA and the Trustee Act on how funds can be managed.
 Note – Each province has a different Trustee Act.
 The one referenced in this article is from Ontario.

-Third, one of the most consistent arguments against the Budget 2022 DQ-related proposals is that they won’t benefit the groups that need charitable help the most: those assisting the underserved.
+Third, one of the most consistent arguments against the Budget 2022 DQ-related proposals is that it won’t benefit the groups that need charitable help the most: those assisting the underserved.
 An example of this under-served population are members of the BIPOC community.
-Unfortunately, many charities that serve these populations don’t have the marketing budgets that large organizations do to attract large donors—and an increased DQ isn’t likely to grab their attention, either—so those charities likely won’t benefit much from this opportunity.
+Unfortunately, many charities that serve these populations don’t have the marketing budgets that large organizations do to attract large donors.
+An increased DQ isn’t likely to grab their attention, either—so those charities likely won’t benefit much from this opportunity.

 Budget 2022 does address some criticisms with provisions to streamline and improve the accuracy of DQ calculation and collection.
 These provisions include: